-7 ways to get cheaper coach travel
+7 ways to get cheap coach tickets

 Can't afford to shell out on overpriced train tickets?
-Travel by coach instead – it's miles cheaper, plus use these tips to save even more on your tickets!
+Travel by coach instead – it's miles cheaper, and with these tips you'll save even more on your tickets!

 As comfortable as taking a train or driving in your own car can be if you have a long journey ahead of you, the amount of dosh you'll be able to save if you travel by coach will make it well worth the back pain and leg cramp.
 Promise!